ErikVerheul/OneBacklog/scripts/README.txt

 1. ssh to the server
 2. sudo ./removeOldUpload.sh in your server target directory.
 The home page is replaced by the maintenance page.

-3. From the developer machine run scripts/uploadNewVersion.sh to upload the new version to your target directory at the server.
+3. At the developer machine, cd to the onebacklog development root directory and run scripts/uploadNewVersion.sh to upload the new version to your target directory at the server.

 4. ssh to the server
 5. sudo ./installOneBacklog.sh to install the new version.